What Is Backtesting Trading Strategies, How Does It Work?

 Step 11: Monitor and adapt: Continuously monitor your strategy's performance in real time.
 Be prepared to adapt to changing market conditions and refine your approach accordingly.

-Advantages & Disadvantages Of Backtesting Strategies
+Advantages & Disadvantages of Backtesting Strategies

 While backtesting is a valuable tool, it should be used with other forms of analysis and validation.